Serilog.Sinks.Console 6.1.1

 A Serilog sink that writes log events to the Windows Console or an ANSI terminal via standard output.
-Coloring and custom themes are supported, including ANSI 256-color themes on macOS, Linux and Windows 10.
-The default output is plain text; JSON formatting can be plugged in using a package such as Serilog.Formatting.Compact.
+Coloring and custom themes are supported, including ANSI 256-color themes on macOS, Linux and Windows 10+.
+The default output is plain text; JSON formatting can be plugged in using Serilog.Formatting.Compact or the fully-customizable Serilog.Expressions.

 Getting started